In space, materials reveal their secrets: COLIS, a new laboratory for studying colloidal gels and glasses in microgravity

 - Measuring the turbidity of samples and the very rapid fluctuations in the light scattered by the sample, which can provide early detection of the formation of crystalline phases.

-This technology will be used by the teams led by Dominique Maes and James Lutsko (Vrije Universiteit Brussel) to study protein crystallization in microgravity, a crucial step toward improving drug stability and optimizing biotechnological processes.
+This latest technology will be used by the teams led by Dominique Maes and James Lutsko (Vrije Universiteit Brussel) to study protein crystallization in microgravity, a crucial step in improving the stability of drugs and optimizing biotechnological processes.

 According to Luca Cipelletti, “COLIS is the culmination of more than twenty-five years of collaboration with the Politecnico di Milano.
-Bringing the physics of soft materials to the ISS represents a scientific and technological challenge that opens up new avenues in the study of disordered matter.”
+Bringing the physics of soft matter to the ISS represents a scientific and technological challenge that opens up new perspectives in the study of disordered matter.”

 “It’s surprising to see just how much a force as familiar as gravity silently shapes the materials we use every day.
 These observations allow us to improve their stability and, ultimately, the quality of life on Earth,” concludes Roberto Piazza.